Colorectal cancer generally develops very slowly. A person can have the cancer for years without showing any symptoms.

-In Quebec, screening for colorectal cancer in individuals at average risk without symptoms is done using the immunochemical fecal occult blood test (iFOBT).
+In Québec, screening for colorectal cancer in individuals at average risk, without symptoms and other risk factors, is recommanded every 2 years.
+Screening is done using the immunochemical fecal occult blood test (iFOBT).
 This test does not show whether you have colorectal cancer or not, but it detects the presence of blood in the stool, which can be a sign of cancer.

 When results of an iFOBT indicate the presence of blood in the stool, the doctor recommends another exam called a colonoscopy.
 This procedure permits the examination of the large intestine to check whether or not there is a cancer.

 In the case of individuals at high risk, the doctor determines the screening method according to each person’s particular situation.

 If this is your case, discuss with your doctor about recommendations that apply to you.

 You can decide whether or not to do a colorectal screening test.
 It is a personal choice that belongs to you.
 If you have questions or concerns on the matter, discuss them with your doctor.

 Screening reduces the risk of dying of colorectal cancer.
 For every 1,000 individuals screened, 5 deaths are prevented.

 Colorectal cancer usually develops very slowly.
 Getting an iFOBT every 2 years increases the chances that the cancer is discovered and treated at an early stage.
 The necessary treatments could also be less aggressive.

 In addition, when a colonoscopy is necessary, the doctor can see if there are polyps on the inner lining of the large intestine.
 Polyps are small masses of flesh that can transform into colorectal cancer.
 The doctor can thus remove them before they become cancerous.

 Despite all the benefits, screening with an iFOBT is not perfect.